Aluminum bases and embossing, diecutting

 os-side-guide-with lip

-Old style Vandercook 219 brass side guide mounted on SP-15.
-Note flared lip (doesn't abrade the paper sheet).
+Old style Vandercook 219 brass side guide.
+Here it is shown mounted on a SP-15.
+Note flared lip (doesn’t abrade the paper sheet).
 I prefer this to the new style Vandercook guides.
-Reminds me of an old steam locomotive.
+Reminds me of an old steam locomotive (when I was a kid, we had railroad tracks at the back end of our property, and these guys would fly by once or twice a day, really cool).

 Registration Tool (plate shifter)